walterhiggins/WMPJS/book-outline.md

     game.eventListener = events.entityDamageByEntity( onSnowballHit );
     setTimeout(loop, 1000);

 The *start()* function is responsible for initializing the game's scoreboard and team scores, storing each player's current game mode so it can be restored after the game, setting the player's game mode to SURVIVAL, and giving each player snowballs to throw.
 At the time of writing there was a problem with Scoreboards which made it necessary to first set each team's score to -1, update the scoreboard, then set each team's score to 0 and update again to force the scoreboard to display all teams' scores at the start of the game.
-Withouth this workaround, team scores only appeared when the team scored a point.
+Without this workaround, team scores only appeared when the team scored a point.

 ### Initializing and updating the Scoreboard
 The first group of statements in the *start()* function use Bukkit's Scoreboard API to initialize the mini-game's Scoreboard: